National Grid wants to put up huge new electricity pylons in and around the Lake District National Park.

 Keep up to date on Facebook and Twitter – also available through links at the top.

-You can find other actions to take on our Action tab.
+You can find other ways to get involved on our Action page.